mlange-42/modo/README.md

 | `[..mod.A]` | Struct `A` in sibling module `mod`. |
 | `[.A.method method]` | Method `method` of struct `A`, with custom text. |

-Leading dots are stripped from the link text if no custom text is given.
+Leading dots are stripped from the link text if no custom text is given, so `.mod.Type` becomes `mod.Type`.
+With flag `--short-links`, modules are also stripped, so `.mod.Type` becomes just `Type`.

-Besides that, normal Markdown links can be used.
+Besides cross-references, normal Markdown links can be used in doc-strings.

 ## Package re-exports